 Why did she think that?
 I’m not sure.
 I know it had something to do with the Word of Faith movement.
 At the time, I had a great uncle who had Alzheimer’s.
 Everybody was saying there was no cure, which medically was true.
 If you’re in the Word of Faith, you don’t accept no cure.
 Your answer is, “Oh yes, there is.
 Faith in Jesus Christ.”

 One of my word of faith teachers preached on using fasting to increase the power of your prayer.
 The text came from Isaiah 58.
-By the way, spoiler alert.
-That’s not what Isaiah 58 says when you read it in context.
-This teacher that I thought was just so brilliant and so anointed and just spoke the uncompromised Word of God, yeah, he took it out of context, like just about every other Bible verse he preached.
+By the way, spoiler alert, that’s not what Isaiah 58 says when you read it in context.
+This teacher that I thought was so brilliant and so anointed and spoke the uncompromised Word of God, yeah, he took it out of context, like just about every other Bible verse he preached.
 But I didn’t know that at the time.